-Enchondromatosis, also known as Ollier disease, is a non-hereditary, sporadic, skeletal disorder characterised by multiple enchondromas that are principally located in the metaphyseal regions.
+Enchondromatosis, also known as Ollier disease (see Terminology section), is a non-hereditary, sporadic, skeletal disorder characterized by multiple enchondromas principally located in the metaphyseal regions.

 Some authors make a distinction between Ollier disease and enchondromatosis on the basis of distribution.
 In the original description of Ollier disease, the enchondromas were predominantly confined to one side and limited to the limbs.
 As such, some authors prefer to use the term Ollier disease in cases where this distribution is present and use enchondromatosis or multiple enchondromatosis for cases where the distribution is more symmetric 5.

-The aetiology of enchondromatosis has been associated with post-zygote state mutations during development.
-More interestingly, it has been reported that the PTHrP receptor has been implicated as a gene responsible for cases of enchondromatosis in patients with family history of mild skeletal dysplasia in their male parents.
+The etiology of enchondromatosis has been associated with post-zygote state mutations during development.
+More interestingly, it has been reported that the PTHrP (parathyroid hormone-related protein) receptor has been implicated as a gene responsible for cases of enchondromatosis in patients with a family history of mild skeletal dysplasia in their male parents.

 Once the individual stops growing then in general, so do the enchondromas.
-If growth occurs then, this too is a sign of potential malignant transformation 4.
+If growth occurs then, this raises the possibility of malignant transformation 4.

 There is an increased risk of chondrosarcoma occurring later in life.
-The risk has been reported to be up to 25-30% at 40 years 1-2.
-Additionally, there is an increased risk of developing gliomas, pancreatic and juvenile granulosa cell tumours of the ovary 7, 8.
+The risk has been reported to be up to 25-30% at 40 years 1,2.
+Additionally, there is an increased risk of developing gliomas, pancreatic and juvenile granulosa cell tumors of the ovary 7,8.